Categories

 Amazon Handmade

 You already knew this list wouldn’t be complete without Amazon Handmade.
-Amazon, one of the biggest companies in the world (behind Walmart) has in fact ventured into the handmade business.
+Amazon, one of the biggest companies in the world (behind Walmart), has ventured into the handmade business.
 Without a doubt, Amazon Handmade competes directly with Etsy.
 The idea was to use the Amazon name to help create a space (and a market) for handmade goods.

 Has that idea worked?
 Well, it’s arguable.
 Amazon Handmade doesn’t get the same traffic and sales (for handmade goods) that Etsy does.
 And, it’s notoriously hard to get approval to sell on Amazon Handmade, as you have to prove that your products are unique and even show where (and how) your products are made.